 Traditions for Kids – The Birthday String

-Step One: After your kid goes to sleep, use a roll of twine (or dig up some remnant yarn, or use a big roll of “curling” ribbon for your string) and attach it to the outside of your child’s door.
+After your kid goes to sleep, use a roll of twine (or dig up some remnant yarn, or use a big roll of "curling" ribbon for your string) and attach it to the outside of your child's door.

-Step Two: Weave the string throughout the house while attaching little gifts as you go.
-Our favorite hiding places include the inside of anything that “closes” (like drawers/fridge/stove/dryer), under pillows or cushions, down the stairs, or behind curtains.
+Weave the string throughout the house while attaching little gifts as you go.
+Our favorite hiding places include the inside of anything that "closes" (like drawers/fridge/stove/dryer), under pillows or cushions, down the stairs, or behind curtains.

 We find it helpful to carry a basket along to bank all the prizes… and scissors to cut them off of the string.
 Billy is typically the “scissor man” for our family.